-"Residential area" means any real property which contains a structure or building in which one or more persons reside, provided that the structure or building is properly zoned, or is legally nonconforming, for residential use in accordance with the terms and maps of the city's zoning ordinance.
+"Residential area" means any real property which contains a structure or building in which one or more persons reside, provided that the structure or building is properly zoned, or is legally nonconforming, for residential use in accordance with the terms and maps of the City's zoning ordinance.

-9.52.040 General prohibition.
+9.52.040 General Prohibition

-- A. No person shall make, continue, or cause to be made or continued: - 1.
-Any unreasonably loud or raucous noise; or - 2.
-Any noise which unreasonably disturbs, injures, or endangers the comfort, repose, health, peace, or safety of reasonable persons of ordinary sensitivity, within the jurisdictional limits of the city; or - 3.
-Any noise which is so harsh, prolonged, unnatural, or unusual in time or place as to occasion unreasonable discomfort to any persons within the neighborhood from which said noises emanate, or as to unreasonably interfere with the peace and comfort of neighbors or their guests, or operators or customers in places of business, or as to detrimentally or adversely affect such residences or places of business. - B. Factors for determining whether a sound is unreasonably loud and raucous include, but are not limited to, the following: - 1.
-The proximity of the sound to sleeping facilities, whether residential or commercial;

-- 2. The land use, nature, and zoning of the area from which the sound emanates and the area where it is received or perceived; - 3.
-The time of day or night the sound occurs; - 4.
-The duration of the sound; and - 5.
-Whether the sound is recurrent, intermittent, or constant.
+- 1. No person shall make, continue, or cause to be made or continued: - a. any unreasonably loud or raucous noise; or - b. any noise which unreasonably disturbs, injures, or endangers the comfort, repose, health, peace, or safety of reasonable persons of ordinary sensitivity, within the jurisdictional limits of the City; or - c. any noise which is so harsh, prolonged, unnatural, or unusual in time or place as to occasion unreasonable discomfort to any persons within the neighborhood from which said noises emanate, or as to unreasonably interfere with the peace and comfort of neighbors or their guests, or operators or customers in places of business, or as to detrimentally or adversely affect such residences or places of business. - 2.
+Factors for determining whether a sound is unreasonably loud and raucous include, but are not limited to, the following: - a. the proximity of the sound to sleeping facilities, whether residential or commercial: - b. the land use, nature, and zoning of the area from which the sound emanates and the area where it is received or perceived; - c. the time of day or night the sound occurs; - d. the duration of the sound; and - e. whether the sound is recurrent, intermittent, or constant.

-9.52.050 Noises prohibited.
+9.52.050 Noises Prohibited

-The following acts are declared to be per se violations of this chapter.
+The following acts are declared to be per se violations of this Ordinance.
 This enumeration does not constitute an exclusive list: